rvCoppola/GSURF_Teste/README.md

 Upon receiving an expression the server application will show its decomposition and solution returning the later to the client.
 In case of an invalid expression the server will send a message highlighting the kind and position of the error in the received expression.

-P.S.: I apologize for the comments inside the code being made in Brazilian Portuguese, but the intention of the project is to serve as a demonstration of my abilities the assume a job position.
+P.S.: I apologize for having the comments inside the code written in Brazilian Portuguese, but the intention of the project is to serve as a demonstration of my abilities the assume a job position.